Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 Which Path Makes the Most Sense for Your Situation?

 Most homeowners can narrow the right direction quickly once they stop treating every program as the same tool.
+The best path depends on whether the main concern is upfront cost, future insurance position, tax planning, or long-term roof standards.

 If upfront cost is the main issue